brjdenis/pyqaserver/docs/source/installation.rst

 ``pip install pyqaserver``

 All should go well if you installed Anaconda afresh.
+Right now pyqaserver is not compatible with matplotlib version 3.3.3 or greater.
+So make sure you are using the proper version:

+``pip install matplotlib==3.3.1``

 Running pyqaserver
 -------------------